girijeshhs/cafe-pl/PROJECT_REPORT.md

 ### 9.1 Conclusion

-The **Cafe Management System** successfully transforms manual café operations into a streamlined, data-centric process.
-By adhering to disciplined software engineering practices, the project delivers a robust backend architecture, resilient persistence layer, and comprehensive testing suite.
-The report provides a blueprint for scaling the solution into production environments or extending it with advanced features.
+The **Cafe Management System** replaces scattered manual steps with a single, predictable workflow for orders, products, and customers.
+By following a lean engineering process—clarify needs, sketch a design, build the core, and test the basics—the project delivers a maintainable codebase that fits a small café without extra licences or hardware.

 ### 9.2 Contributions

-Key contributions include a reusable modular architecture, an automated schema initialisation utility, thorough testing frameworks, and detailed documentation that can serve as instructional material for future cohorts.
-The project also contributes to sustainability discussions within the food-service industry.
+Key contributions include a small modular architecture (managers + DAOs), a repeatable schema initialisation script, input validation baked into CLI flows, and documentation that a peer can follow to set up and extend the system.
+These pieces can seed later coursework on GUIs, payment integrations, or APIs.

 ### 9.3 Future Enhancements